raspberrypilearning/grow-a-tree/en/step_2.md

 Shrinking the tree by -1 is the player's punishment for moving too much!.

 --- task ---
-+ Test the game for future players by changing the Tree sprite's size.
++ Test the game for future players by changing Tree sprite's size.
 ```blocks3
 change size by (1) ::looks
 ```